ken343/maritime-royale/README.md

 Explanation by example is preferred.
 Pretend you have lots of trees and bushes in your game.
 Suddenly it comes upon you that your game must have fire physics.
 That fire should be able to spread from tree to tree and from tree to bush and bush to bush.

 Before to accomplish this, you would have to write functions for each object you wanted to immplemnt fire physics for and then assign each object its variables.
 This is tiresome escpecially if the physics needs to change.
 This would require changing every place you implemented code relating to fire physics.
-There are some ways around this delimea with OOP design, but none are very elegant, nor do they scale well.
+There are some ways around this dilema with OOP design, but none are very elegant, nor do they scale very well.

 Here is where DOP shines.
 We create one component "FirePhysics" and write the code it needs to call for in the update or other respective functions.
 If we need variables custom to fire physics such as burnability and fire width, we can assign them to the custom component.
-Now we can add this component to anything and it will immeaditly implement our code.
-This kind of scalability is unparrelled.
+Now we can add this component to anything and it will immediately implement our code.
+This kind of scalability is unparalleled.
 Not only this, but our code is now all in one location allowing for easy source control.

 #### Kinds of Components